Overcoming Addictions

 • Satan offers pleasure in exchange for losing free agency, but this is a lie and we are left with neither pleasure nor agency.

-• Remember, Satan changes our perceptions and tempts us with going halfway.
-Likewise he tells us “this is the last time” and that it “doesn’t really matter anyway.”
+• Remember, Satan changes our perceptions – telling us that our addictions are innate – and tempts us with going halfway.
+Likewise, he tells us “this is the last time” and that it “doesn’t really matter anyway.”
+Remember, there are uplifting alternatives to addictions, and addictive urges do end.

 • Don’t doubt in darkness what you know in light but wait until after the trial of your faith.

-• I invite the reader to make a commitment that – if you feel on the verge of giving in – you will set a time and wait 15 minutes, during which you will reread these bullet points, read the below scriptures, and say a prayer.
+• I invite the reader to make a commitment that – before opening the door to addiction – you will set a time and wait 15 minutes, during which you will reread these bullet points, read the below scriptures, and say a prayer.

 Isaiah 9:2